Ima-Kang/LoL-AFK-Jungler/README.md

 - The script will start by looking for the find match button.
 If it doesn't find it, something went wrong
 - If queue gets dodged or declined, don't do anything.
 The bot will pick up on it and requeue after a minute so just wait
+- You can stop the bot by pressing the '`' key